margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 When walking into a restaurant, I think of walking into a restaurant somewhere else on a Monday.
 When wearing the Alt Spring Break I think of all the people who did ALt Spring Break and love in another country.
 When walking by the flowers I think of how someone else has observed them, loved them, appreciated them, and drawn them.
+When running up steps in neighborhoods in Washington, DC I think of running up steps in neighborhoods in Glasgow, Scotland.

 It's all one.